 3. “Can I just use one thick coat instead of three thin ones?”

-• The Expert Reality: I’m in total agreement with the pros on this one.
-One thick coat is far more likely to crack during the drying process.
-I learned this the hard way in my early days when I tried to speed up a job by applying a heavy coat and hitting it with a blow dryer.
-The surface dried and shrunk instantly while the mud underneath was still wet, causing the whole finish to split.
+No. One thick coat is far more likely to crack like a dry lakebed (cross-cracking).
+I learned this the hard way in my early days.
 Drywall finishing is 90% patience—stick to multiple thin coats if you want a professional result.

 4. “How much water do I actually add to the bucket?”